 Similarly, during a fail-over, a control process within data centers interacts with a group host process and the network to seamless move the processing to another data center.
 During the fail-over case, additional process state may need to be moved as well to restart the system.
 The difference between these data-to-data center moves is immediate and urgent need to move systems.
-If an application (such as medical or banking services) pays to have this type of fail-over, it is likely the service will pay for preemption on network bandwidth.
-I2RS can allow the Data Center network and the Network connecting the data center to preempt other best-effort traffic to send this priority data flow.
+If an application (such as medical or banking services) pays to have this type of fail-over, it is likely the network service this application uses will pay for the preemption on network bandwidth and a Quality of Service (QoS) on the data transfer to allow the failover traffic to flow quickly to the remote datacenter.
+I2RS can allow the Data Center network and the Network connecting the data center to preempt other best-effort traffic to send this priority data flow and to set a QoS that will allow quick data transfer.
 After the high priority data flow has finished, networks can return to their previous condition.